michellemetni/racks/README.md

-Racks – CI/CD and Kubernetes Deployment Project
+# Racks – CI/CD and Kubernetes Deployment Project

-Project Overview:
+# 1.Project Overview:

 This project demonstrates a complete DevOps workflow for a Spring Boot backend application.
 It covers containerization, automation, and orchestration using industry‑standard tools.

-The project includes:
+# 1.1 Project Components:

 -A Spring Boot REST backend